spring-projects/spring-net/readme.txt

 * NMSQuickStart - Sample application using NMS
 * MSMQ QuickStart - Sample application using MSMQ
 * Quartz Example - Scheduling using Quartz
+* MvcQuickStart - Show the configuration of the Mvc2 support
+* Mvc3QuickStart - Show the configuration of the Mvc3 support

 7. How to build